llatinov/hybrid-rag-query-system/README.md

 4. Prepare SQL data and metadata - Find a test database and generate its metadata.
 5. Ask question on the SQL data - Using the metadata generate SQL queries based on user's question.
 Run the queries and pass the results so OpenAI can answer the question.
 6. Prepare text data and its embeddings - Find a test set of articles, chunk them, generate embeddings with OpenAI and save to file
+7. Search text data - Process user input through OpenAI API, generating several versions of it, which are used in semantic search and keywords, which are used in full text search.

 ## TODO